jzzheng22/hlp21-project-group-3/doc/Features.md

     - Using drop down menu (found in Edit -> Delete)

 ### Routing
-- Initial routing: automatic routing with symbol avoidance.
+- Initial routing: automatic routing with route calculated using positions of ports and which edge they lie on.
+- Exhaustive autorouting for all cases, ranging from two to five segments.
 - Routing can be manually adjusted by moving wire segments that aren't connected to any symbol port.
 - More segments can be added by right clicking on a wire - three additional segments will appear at the click position.